Video tutorials on Unreal Media Server can be found at

-If you have an RTSP IP camera or MPEG2-TS encoding device, you can create a live broadcast of type
+If you have an RTSP IP camera or RTMP publishing device, you can create a live broadcast of type

-"Rebroadcast live RTMP/RTSP/MPEG2-TS/MS-WMSP stream" to connect this device to Unreal Media Server.
+"Rebroadcast live RTMP/RTSP/WebRTC/HLS/MPEG2-TS/MS-WMSP stream" to stream from this device to Unreal Media Server.

-Create the same type of live broadcast to connect various software encoders to Unreal Media Server, such as
+Create the same type of live broadcast for WebRTC publishing, receiving live HLS stream, or pushing streams from various software encoders such as

 Static and Dynamic live broadcasts refer

 to live sources configured with our own live encoder named Unreal Live Server.

 For static broadcasts the Media Server initiates connection to the Live Server on TCP port 5120;